UniFed: All-In-One Federated Learning Platform to Unify Open-Source Frameworks: Experiment

 \subsection{Implementation}

-We implement and open source the \sysname toolkit\footnote{ \url{https://github.com/AI-secure/FLBenchmark-toolkit}} discussed in Section \ref{sec:sysdesign}.
-Specifically, our environment launcher uses SSH to connect to the evaluation node and prepares the testing environment.
-We wrap the data loading for datasets from \cite{fate2021}, further automate the file caching from \cite{caldas2018leaf}, and fix the dataset splits for the evaluation scenarios as discussed in Section \ref{sec:evaldef}.
-Our logging format based on the JSON file structure records the timestamp for critical events.
-We explain the details of the logging format in Appendix \ref{sec:logformat}.
+We implement and have released \sysname system discussed in Section \ref{sec:sys}.
+Specifically, the distributed task management module uses gRPC~\cite{grpc} to communicate task status and configurations with execution modules.
+We wrap the data loading for datasets from \cite{fate2021}, further automate the file caching from \cite{caldas2018leaf}, and fix the dataset splits for the evaluation setup following the procedures and parameters in the previous works.
 For each framework, we create a separate code patch following the principle of minimal intrusion and resource consumption.
-We explain the details about separate patches for each individual framework in Appendix \ref{sec:patch}.
-All experiments use evaluation nodes with 20 vCPU in Intel Xeon Gold 6230. { We refer the readers to Appendix \ref{sec:exp-details} for more details about experiment setup, versions of the evaluated frameworks, and hyperparameters.}
+We explain the details about separate patches for frameworks in Appendix \ref{sec:patch}.
+We implement W\&B~\cite{wandb} and Grafana~\cite{grafana} connectors to support potential further analysis.
+We use node exporter in Prometheus~\cite{prometheus} to collect certain system metrics.
+An example of CPU, memory, and network IO monitoring for distributed environment is provided in Appendix \ref{sec:grafana}.